olamideoladejo/Global-Superstore-Analysis-/README.md

  - Average lead time: 3.97 days
  - Total shipping cost: $1.35M

-###### Countries generating the highest profit and Top 3 products in each country
+###### Countries generating the highest profit and Top 3 products in each country in 2014
-- United state is generated highest profit in 2014 ($944k) and the Top 3 productsthat generated this profit are Canon imageClass Copier ($16k), GBC DocuBind TL300 Electric Binding System ($1.9k),Hewlett Packard LaserJet 3310 Copies($3.6k).
+- United state generated the highest profit in 2014 ($944k) and the Top 3 productsthat generated this profit are Canon imageClass Copier ($16k), Hewlett Packard LaserJet 3310 Copies($3.6k), GBC DocuBind TL300 Electric Binding System ($1.9k).
 - India is the Second Profitable Countries With the Top 3 products being Sauder Classic Bookcase,Traditional ($2.4k), Cisco Smart Phone, with Caller ID ($1.6k), Hamilton Beach REfrigerator ($1.4k)
 - The third most profitable country in China and the top e products in china are Bush Classic BookCase ($1.4k), Bush Classic Bookcade, Mobile s($1.2k), HP Copy Machine, Color($1.7k)